 Cinematographer: Emmanuel Lubezki

 The cinematography, helmed by Emmanuel Lubezki, ranges from beautiful close-ups which place the viewer closer to the characters and their emotional state, to spacious shots of galaxy and our planet, radiating with a relentlessly artistic vibe.
 When needed, Lubezki lets the camera dance close to the feet, or cling onto one, continuous image.
-As a cinematographer, Emmanuel Lubezki packs all his experience and sensitivity in this work.
+As a cinematographer, Emmanuel Lubezki packs all his experience and sensitivity in this work, making Tree of Life (2011) an exhilarating visual experience.

 This range of tools, angles and ideas, which is put in motion in Tree of Life (2011), grows into an awe-inspiring art of its own making.
 It’s this very cinematography that imbues Tree of Life (2011) with soul that’s truly unparalleled in the world of cinema.